laravel/docs/queues.md

 In your `config/queue.php` configuration file, each queue connection defines a `retry_after` option.
 This option specifies how many seconds the queue connection should wait before retrying a job that is being processed.
 For example, if the value of `retry_after` is set to `90`, the job will be released back onto the queue if it has been processing for 90 seconds without being deleted.
 Typically, you should set the `retry_after` value to the maximum number of seconds your jobs should reasonably take to complete processing.

 > {note} The only queue connection which does not contain a `retry_after` value is Amazon SQS.
-By default, SQS retries the job after the [Default Visibility Timeout](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html) value.
-To handle failed jobs, you can configure a [Dead Letter Queue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) from the Amazon web console.
+SQS will retry the job after the [Default Visibility Timeout](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html) value managed within the Amazon web console.

 #### Worker Timeouts